Dash-Industry-Forum/Events/event.bs.md

     <td>@messageData</td>
     <td>O</td>
     <td><p>specifies the value for the event stream element.
 The value space and semantics must be defined by the owners of the scheme identified in the @schemeIdUri attribute.</p>
-    <p>NOTE: this attribute is an alternative to specifying a complete XML element(s) in the Event.
+    <p>Note: this attribute is an alternative to specifying a complete XML element(s) in the Event.
 It is useful when an event leans itself to a compact string representation</p></td>
     </tr>
 </table>
 <table>